UNDP-Data/dsc-interactive-energy-models/README.md

 - **Parameter CSV**: defines user-adjustable variables
 - **Function CSV**: defines output expressions and chart usage

-The Python pipeline then compiles these into frontend-ready visualizations with sliders, tooltips, and annotations.
+The Python pipeline then compiles these into frontend-ready visualizations with parametric sliders linked to the charts.

 ---